Veres Péter Gimnázium: Mathematics

-This school has high-level mathematical education, alongside with outstanding Physics lessons.
+This school has high-level mathematical education, alongside Physics lessons.

 Preparing for the baccalaureate

 At school, the preparations for the school-leaving exams begin in the previous years, with students having to take exams in grades 6, 8, 9, 10 and 11.
 These exams are taken in mathematics, Hungarian language, English, history, geography and chemistry and are graded according to the percentage evaluation of the intermediate level baccalaureate exam.

 Faculties

 At the school, facultative classes help students prepare for the advanced level school-leaving exams.
 Elective subjects at the end of grade 10 give students the opportunity to learn what they want and what they are interested in.
 Faculties are designed to deepen knowledge, prepare for exams, and strengthen future fields of study.

 The school also provides preparation for the advanced level school-leaving examination in a foreign language within the framework of study groups.